Hotel Adlon Kempinski Berlin

 Museum Island

 Berlin’s Museum Island is a destination in itself.
-I recommend choosing one or two galleries and prepare for hours of immersive culture.
+I recommend choosing one or two galleries and preparing for hours of immersive culture.
 Although the Pergamon is probably the most famous of the five institutions on the island, it is closed for a few years for major remodelling.
 Instead I bought tickets for the Pergamon Panorama, in a new building where visitors can see masterpieces from the ancient Pergamon alter and metropolis and view and multi-storey 360 degree panorama created by Yadegar Asisi.
 Other museums in walking distance include Altes Museum, Neues Museum, and Bode Museum.
 Yet, if you don´t fancy all those classical Greek, Byzantine and Egyptian treasures, then visit the Alte Nationalgalerie for Impressionist and early Modernist artworks.